 - Trouble shooting

-- Technical and computer programming skills (coding languages, lab techniques, machine shop skills, software, etc.)
+- Technical Skills (specific: coding, software, operating systems, interfaces, lab techniques, machine shop skills, etc.)

 - Industry skills (or relevant skills related to industry)

 - Data Modeling